ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 Your learning goals are:

-* Use a new data type: the tuple!
+* Use a new data type: the tuple
 * Import and export media (picture) files in PIL
 * Use your programming knowledge so far to manipulate pixels in picture files
 * Invent and implement algorithms to transform pictures